Skip to content

 In 1964, 77% of Americans trusted the federal government.
 The decline since then has crossed every administration, every party, every economic cycle.
 It is not about who holds office.
 It is about what the office has become.

-The federal government carries $38 trillion in debt.
-Interest alone costs $1 trillion per year — more than the defense budget.
-That means the government now spends more paying for past decisions than it invests in future ones.
+The federal government carries over $38.9 trillion in debt (Treasury, late 2025).
+Interest is now running close to $3 billion per day — roughly $1.1 trillion per year, exceeding the defense budget.
+The government now spends more paying for past decisions than it invests in future ones.

 A household that spends more on credit card interest than on groceries is not managing a budget.
 It is managing a countdown.
-The same math applies at scale, and the public can feel it even when they cannot name it.
-Twenty-two percent trust is the body temperature of an institution running a fever it cannot break.
+The same math applies at scale.
+Roughly 17% trust is the body temperature of an institution running a fever it cannot break.

 Here is a specific number that stopped us: 213 counties in the United States have no local news source.
 None.
 Zero reporters covering the school board, the water treatment facility, the sheriff's office.
 These are news deserts — places where the information infrastructure simply ceased to exist.